khofstadter/CS220AU-DP/README.md

 - 2022-11-22 Interviewed students and recorded their answers.
 - 2022-11-25 Collected footage related to the introduction of the video.
 - 2022-11-28 Got a microphone.
-- 2022-12-02
+- 2022-12-02 Started editing
 <br>

 ## TODO
-### in week 7
+### in week 11
-- start working on the content creation and the planning for the interview video that will be included in the portfolio.
+- shooting for the Interview
-- contact the intervieews to make the interviews
+- Adding other elements to the introduction (music, voiceover...)
-- specify the questions that will be asked
+- Determining the narrowed and focus topic that will included as a text below the video.
-- Check witht the department of film if I can borrow a mic